KhaliqSalako/north-star/journals/khaliq_salako_journal.md

 ## 2/10

-we worked more on our API endpoints, i think we are just about done with it really, seems like smooth sailing so far, i think we might be able to complete it faily early
+we worked more on our API endpoints, i think we are just about done with it really, seems like smooth sailing so far, i think we might be able to complete it fairly early

 ## 2/13